isomerpages/singapore-customs-cms/_businesses/Customs' Schemes, Licences & Framework/petroleum-and-biodiesel-blends-licences.md

 -   Ensure the premises to be licensed is a storage-based facility with security measures in place
 -   Have good stock record-keeping and warehouse procedures
 -   Be responsible for the security, accountability and control of the goods
--   Undergo  [TradeFIRST](/businesses/customs-schemes-licences-framework/trade-first) assessment and attain the minimum “Enhanced” band
+-   Undergo  [TradeFIRST](/businesses/customs-schemes-licences-framework/trade-first) assessment and meet all the mandatory criteria while attaining  the minimum “Enhanced” band

 ## Licence Fee